cs1302uga/cs1302-tutorials/unix/README.rst

    laptops's keyboard and display might be considered its terminal.

 terminal emulator
-    A computer program that emulates a terminal, usually whinin a window.
+    A computer program that emulates a terminal, usually within a window.
     If the emulated terminal is connected to the same computer that the terminal emulator program is running on, then it's often referred to as a *local terminal*; however, if the emulated